aasmall/powerofcenter.com/content/top/about.md

 ![Picture of Carol Small](/img/carol81-240.jpg)

-**Carol Small** has an eclectic background and has studied many modalities during her 30 years in the health field.
-She is known for her work with patterns, her work with couples, groups and individuals.
+I have an eclectic background and have studied many modalities during my 30 years in the health field.
+I'm known for my work with patterns, couples, groups and individuals.

-She has an amazing talent for listening first to the issue described as a problem and helping people see the pattern creating the repetitive cycle.
-She teaches us about the patterns we face, and then gently guides us to face and replace, creating a more harmonious existence.
+I help people see the patterns that create a repetitive, and potentialy destructive cycle.
+I teach about the patterns we face, and  gently guide you to replace them, creating a more harmonious existence.

 > Adding this knowledge to my work with patterns has contributed to helping my
 > clients in a much more profound way.
 >
-> – Carol
+> – Me